lionel68/ase_fallow/README.md

 ## Structure of the repo

-* script/ in this subfolder are two R scripts:
+* script/ in this subfolder are four R scripts:
 	1. 01_model_fitting_rich.R: is the script that runs the species richness models
 	2. 02_model_fitting_abund.R: is the script that runs the abundance models
 	3. 03_ plotting_script.R: is the script that produces the figures shown in the main text of the manuscript
 	4. XX_helper_function.R: a file with helper functions used in the other scripts

 * data/ in this subfolder are different datasets, metadata information are given in the README of the data subfolder:
 	1. bird_data.csv: main dataset used for the analysis containing bird scaled abundance and richness together with the predictor variables